-While sorting through my various pieces of gear during Spring cleaning this year, I surprised myself by how many spare magazine pouches I had.
-Throughout the last few years, I’ve bought mag pouch after mag pouch trying to satisfy different demands.
+While sorting through my various pieces of gear during Spring cleaning this year, I surprised myself by how the wide variety of magazine pouch I had laying around.
+Throughout the last few years, I’ve bought mag pouch after mag pouch trying to satisfy different demands when carrying spare pistol magazines.
 It dawned on me that mag pouches are a lot like holsters; there is no perfect option for every situation.
-Different mag pouches have served me in a variety of different capacities and this has lead me to do a rundown on the wide variety of pistol mag pouches I have.
+Different mag pouches have served me in a variety of different capacities.
+This leads me to do a rundown on the wide variety of pouches I own.
 We can talk pros and cons, as well as versatility, comfort, concealment, and retention.

 Bravo Concealment Mag Pouch